 What are decisions?
 What can be called a decision that matters for emergent strategy?
 What is a decision within an organisation?
 It sounds reasonable that employees working in an organisation take during every working day many decisions.
 However, each employee takes decisions individually.
 Other decisions are taken jointly after discussing, bargaining and compromising with others.
-A decision may has taken into account the constraints of the situation in which a decision has to be taken by choosing one decision out of a range of possible decisions which are assumed to be possible in a specific decision making situation by a decision.
-Maybe a decision taker felt the need to take a decision even he thought that none of the possible decisions would be the optimal decision.
+A decision may has taken into account the constraints of the situation in which a decision has to be taken by choosing one decision out of a range of possible decisions which are assumed to be possible in a specific decision making situation by a decision maker.
+Maybe a decision maker had the choice between several (totally) different decisions.
+Or maybe the decision taker felt the need to take a decision even he thought that none of the possible decisions would be the optimal decision.
 Is the point of time when a decision was taken of importance?
 Can a decision be too early or too late?
 When is the optimal point in time to take a decision?